 Location: Brindavan Nagar, Mathikere, Bangalore

 Timings: 5 AM to 9 AM, 4 PM to 8:30 PM

 Also read: Best places to see migratory birds in India

 7. Bugle Rock Park: Famously Known As ‘Rock Garden Of The City’

 Famously known as the ‘Rock Garden of the city’, the Bugle Rock Park was built around a 3,000 million-year-old rock called Bugle Rock and is one of the finest green spaces in Bangalore.
 Located next to the Bull Temple in Basavanagudi, one of the main attractions of Bugle Rock Park is the watchtower built by Kempe Gowda I which offers a 360-degree view of the city.
 It was from here that a soldier would blow a bugle to warn of impending danger to the city.
 The park is tree-lined, making it ideal for runs and walks.

-Within the premises of the park, you will also find two famous temples— the 16th-century Bull Temple, also called Dodda Basavana Gudi and a Ganesha temple.
-If you are looking for more things to enjy out of this park, there are also waterfalls, fountains, and an amphitheatre at the park as well.
+Within the premises of the park, you will also find two famous temples— the 16th-century Bull Temple, also called Dodda Basavana Gudi, and a Ganesha temple.
+If you are looking for more things to enjoy outside of this park, there are also waterfalls, fountains, and an amphitheater at the park as well.
 Set amidst nature’s natural perks, it is one of the most unique parks in Bangalore and experiences a regular influx of tourists besides scientists and regular geologists.

 Location: N R Colony, Basavanagudi, Bangalore

 A former prison that has been now revamped into a park, Freedom Park, as the name says, is a theme park depicting the freedom struggle of India.
 Divided into different sections with scenes from the Indian freedom struggle recreated with life-size figurines, there are also various amenities like a socio-cultural library, a joggers’ park, and a children’s play area here.